Star formation and molecular gas properties of post-starburst galaxies: Discussion

-The weak correlation between the far-infrared SFR and the optically-derived post-burst age (figure \ref{f:Delta_MS_versus_pb_age}) suggests little connection between the obscured star-forming regions and the quenched optically-thin ones.
+There is a weak correlation between the far-infrared SFR and the optically-derived post-burst age (figure \ref{f:Delta_MS_versus_pb_age}).
 Galaxies with a post-burst age of 200 Myrs in the quenched optically-thin regions are found between 1 dex above and 1 dex below the star-forming main sequence when considering their far-infrared SFR.
-This calls into question the traditional classification of these sources as transitioning to quiescence.
-Although some regions within these galaxies have experienced a recent quenching of their star formation, we find no evidence of a global quenching taking place throughout these.
+In addition, many of the sources pass the PCA criteria by \citet{wild10} for quenched post-starburst galaxies\footnote{\citealt{wild10} performed PCA decomposition of SDSS spectra in the wavelength range 3175--4150 \AA\, and selected post-starburst candidates according to both H$\delta$ and Dn4000\AA.}, despite far-infrared observations placing them above the star-forming main sequence.
+All these suggest that optical information alone paint a partial picture of these complex transitioning sources.
+Since far-infrared bolometric luminosities can overestimate their instantaneous SFRs (section \ref{s:FIR_to_SFR}), a multi-wavelength approach is required to unveil their true nature.

-In \citet{baron22} we studied the far-infrared SFRs of post-starburst candidates with different emission line properties, and found that systems with more luminous emission lines tend to be above the star-forming main sequence.
-In particular, we found that post-starburst candidates with weak emission lines (H$\alpha$ EW $<$ 3 \AA) are the least probable to host obscured star formation.
-In this work we concentrated on a subset of the systems for which molecular gas measurements are available.
-The IRAS far-infrared detection fractions in this subset are larger than those we found in \citet{baron22}, since most studies selected mid-infrared-bright galaxies for their followup CO observations.
-As a result, we found that even galaxies with weak emission lines show significant obscured star formation.
+In \citet{baron22} we studied the SFRs in post-starburst candidates, and found that their far-infrared properties strongly depend on their selection criteria.
+In particular, we found that post-starburst candidates selected with the traditional E+A selection criteria (weak emission lines; e.g., H$\alpha$ EW $<$ 3 \AA; \citealt{french18}) are the least probable to host obscured star formation, where only 4.5\% were detected by {\it IRAS} far-infrared observations.
+As explained in Section \ref{s:other_samples}, the subset of E+A galaxies with molecular gas measurements \citep{french15} no longer represents the general E+A population, as it shows IRAS far-infrared detection fraction of 40\%.
+Moreover, in Section \ref{s:results:obscured_SF} we found that 26\% of these sources host significant obscured star formation.
 Combining the results from \citet{baron22} and this work, we conclude that H$\delta$-strong, mid-infrared-faint galaxies with weak emission lines are the best candidates for truly-quenched post-starburst galaxies.

-While figure \ref{f:system_geometry} shows the quenched optically-thin and obscured star-forming regions as physically-distinct regions, the current observations do not allow us to constrain their geometry.
-Another option, suggested by \citet{smercina18}, is of a "skin" effect, where significant obscured star formation is buried behind an optically-thin post-starburst skin.
-Spatially-resolved optical and mm observations are required to verify, or put constraints on such ideas.